-\item[\texttt{PreconditionerHandler}:] analogously to \texttt{LinearSolverHandler}, this class exposes parameters that are used for the preconditioning of linear systems.
-It supports many types of preconditioner, such as Algebraic Multi-Grid (AMG), block Jacobi, additive Schwarz (SOR, SSOR, block SOR, block SSOR, ILU, ILUT), and can be easily extended to support more.
+\item[\texttt{PreconditionerHandler}:] Analogously to \texttt{LinearSolverHandler}, this class exposes parameters that are used for the preconditioning of linear systems.
+It supports many preconditioner types, such as algebraic multi-grid (AMG), block Jacobi, additive Schwarz (SOR, SSOR, block SOR, block SSOR, ILU, ILUT), and can easily be extended to support more.

-\item[\texttt{BDFHandler}:] for time dependent problems, semi-implicit Backward Difference Formula (BDF) time discretization schemes \cite{Forti2015} are implemented in this class, which deals with storing the information to advance the problem from one time step to the next one.
-This class stores and exposes the BDF solution and its extrapolation and can be easily extended to different time advancing schemes.
+\item[\texttt{BDFHandler}:] For time-dependent problems, semi-implicit backward difference formula (BDF) time discretization schemes \cite{Forti2015} are implemented in this class, which deals with storing the information to advance the problem from one time step to the next.
+This class stores and exposes the BDF solution and its extrapolation and can easily be extended to different time-advancing schemes.